 Overall size plays a key role in your purchasing decision.
-You need to accurately measure the available space, taking into account height, width and depth, to ensure you choose a model that fits neatly in its spot.
+You need to accurately measure the available space to ensure you choose a model that fits neatly in its spot.

 While color and finish don’t affect how your dishwasher runs, if you want one that complements the rest of your appliances and the style of your kitchen, it's something that you can consider.
 The top-rated dishwashers on our lineup come in colors like black, white, slate, and brushed or bright stainless steel.